-In terms of homelessness, there are few residents actually living on the streets of Ferndale, but many are living in their cars or in places not suitable for habitation (tool sheds, barns and attics).
-Historically, the cost of living was lower out in the county, but as of 2019, the average rental price in Whatcom
+In terms of homelessness, there are few residents actually living on the streets, but many are living in their cars or in places not suitable for habitation (tool sheds, barns and attics).
+There is a perception that the cost of living is lower out in the county but the average rental price in Whatcom County is \$1,850, which is identical to the rental price within the City of Bellingham2.
+The median home price in Whatcom County is actually higher than in Bellingham and is rising at a faster rate3.